3zpnix/WriteOn/README.md

 ## 📢 Announcements

-- Focusing on university stuff for a while, updates will be on hold for a moment (12/7/2024)
+- I have to focus on my other projects, gotta earn some income online.
+Version 1.3 will have its updates soon (1/19/2025)
+- Updates are being delayed because of work-related University stuff, I apologize!
+(12/7/2024)
-- Upcoming version 1.2 will contain more bug fixes and features coming in (12/3/2024)
+- Upcoming version 1.2 will contain bug fixes and more features (12/3/2024)
-- Laptop is having issues with Android Studio, updates will be delayed a bit, sorry!
+- Laptop is having issues with Android Studio, the new version will be delayed a bit, sorry!
 (11/19/2024)
 - Android release coming soon to fdroid and github (08/26/2024)

 ---